Audi RS2 Avant: A Porsche And Audi Collaboration That Outran The McLaren F1

 How Much To Buy One?

-Fewer than 3,000 units of the Audi RS2 were ever made between 1994 and 1995, of which only 180 were right-hand drive.
-It pioneered the fast wagon, was the very first RS car, and is one of the coolest testimonials to showcase carmakers can work together to create a bespoke work of art.
+Total production was about 2,900 cars (commonly cited as 2,891, though Audi Tradition has also published 2,908), with roughly 180 right-hand-drive examples.
+It pioneered the fast wagon, was the very first RS car, and is one of the coolest testimonials to showcase how carmakers can work together to create a bespoke work of art.

 Because of that, it’s no wonder that the Audi RS2 has become highly sought-after by collectors globally.
-Classic.com says that the average Audi RS2 Avant sells for around $65,000.
+Classic.com’s Market Benchmark (CMB) for RS2 sales data sits around the low-$60k range (about $63k), with individual cars swinging widely by condition and mileage.
 By no means is it an attainable classic car, but it’s pretty tempting, considering you can buy two of them for the same price as a brand-new Audi RS6 Avant.
 I know which option I would choose.